Getting a good night’s rest under stressful conditions is hard enough, but sleeping well during an ongoing pandemic can feel impossible some nights.

 “When we’re getting a healthy amount of sleep, we tend to have better cognitive functions,” she adds, “so things like memory and decision making can be impacted by poor sleep.”

-The rest of the body can suffer from a chronic loss of sleep, as well, leading to issues with worsening cardiovascular and metabolic issues, including an increased risk of weight gain, diabetes and high blood pressure.
+The rest of your body can suffer from a chronic loss of sleep, as well, leading to issues with worsening cardiovascular and metabolic issues, including an increased risk of weight gain, diabetes and high blood pressure.

 While these are bad enough, happening during the stress of a pandemic can compound the issues.
 “It’s that vicious cycle,” Dr. Drerup says.
 “If I’m tired, I’m going to be less likely to exercise and I’m going to be less likely to do things that actually enhance my mood.
 And it compounds those other anxieties and stressors — and even depression — that people might already be experiencing.”